rennoraudmae/SuperHajusSudoku/README.md

 As it is multiplayer game, then that point can be done in two variations

-If there is only one client, then you must open the game as well:
+If there is only **one client**, then you must open the game as well:

 1. Specify the same port number, as you added for server
 2. Insert the same ip address, as server has